-- 1. Reach under the bumper for the bulb socket. - 2.
-Remove the two screws holding the license plate lamp.
+- 1. Remove the two screws holding the license plate lamp. - Pull the license plate lamp away from the fascia. - Turn the bulb socket counterclockwise and pull the bulb straight out of the license plate lamp assembly.

-- 3. Pull the license plate lamp away from the fascia. - 4.
-Turn the bulb socket counterclockwise and pull the bulb straight out of the license plate lamp assembly. - 5.
-Install the new bulb into the socket. - 6.
-Insert the bulb socket into the license plate lamp assembly and turn it clockwise to secure. - 7.
-Replace the license plate lamp assembly and tighten the two screws.
+- 4. Install the new bulb into the socket. - 5.
+Reverse Steps 1 through 4 to reinstall.